$\tau$-Functions, Birkhoff Factorizations and Difference Equations: The case

-Rearranging factors proves then the second form for the connection matrices. \end{proof} Note that the second equality in the above Lemma tells us that the elementary connection matrices are positive in $z$, i.e., contain only $z^{k}$ for $k\ge0$.
-This allows us to easily calculate the connection matrices in terms of $\tau$-functions.
+\begin{Remark} Note that the second equality in the above lemma tells us that the elementary connection matrices contain only~$z^{k}$ for $k\ge0$.
+This allows us to easily calculate these connection matrices in terms of $\tau$-functions, as we can ignore any (often complicated) terms that would contribute only negative powers of~$z$. \end{Remark}

-First note that Theorem \ref{Thm:birkh-fact-tau} allows us to expand $g^{[k](\alpha)}$ and its inverse up to order $z\inv$ as
+First note that Theorem \ref{Thm:birkh-fact-tau} allows us to expand $g_-^{[k](\alpha)}$ and its inverse up to order $z\inv$ as

 Here